beltran/gohive/v2/MIGRATION.md

 ### 2. Unsupported Features

-The following features from version 1.x are no longer supported in version 2.0:
+The following features from version 1.x are not supported at the moment in version 2.0:

 - Connection via Zookeeper
 - Log Fetching